NHNaims-code/creative-agency-client/README.md

 ## Creative Agency is a small marketplace application like Fiverr.

-• Client can easily see all avaiable services and buy any service
+• Client can easily see all available services and buy any service
 • Admin can see all activity from admin panel
-• Admin easily change the status of every order.
+• Easily can change the status of every order from the admin panel.

-## This Application made with powerfull latest technology
+## This Application made with powerful latest technology
 • React Js
 • Node Js
 • Express